-Step 2: Adjust the appearance of your Instagram Feed widget on Layout tab
+Step 2: Adjusting layout and style of your Instagram Feed widget

 In this article

-Feed Layout section features two available feed templates – Slider and Grid.
+The Layout tab features two available feed templates – Slider and Grid.

-The choice of these two templates depends on the way you need to display your widget.
-Slider is the preferred choice for cases when your Instagram Feed widget is one of the elements on your website page.
-For example, when you need to install it above the footer, or add it to a social section on your website.
-If you'd like to set up an entire page specifically for your Instagram Feed, and if you need the feed to take up the entire page, your best choice is grid.
+The choice between these two layouts relies on how you want to display your widget.
+The Slider layout is ideal when you would like your Instagram Feed widget to be one of the elements on your webpage (for example, when it is placed above the footer or within a social section).
+If you want to dedicate an entire page to your Instagram Feed and have it occupy the entire space, the Grid layout is the optimal choice.

 Columns and Rows

-This is where you can set your widget's dimensions, both for mobile and desktop devices.
+In this section, you can set your widget's dimensions, both for mobile and desktop devices:

 Call to Action Buttons

 Call to Action Buttons are used to draw more attention to a post, and to encourage your users to take some actions.
-Here's an article that explains in detail how to add these buttons to your feed.
-Please, just keep in mind that the buttons are displayed on the images in the popup, you won't see them in the gallery.
+Please note that buttons will appear only in the popup, not in the gallery itself:

 For more detailed instructions on how to adjust Call to Action buttons in your widget, please refer to the following article - Setting up Call to Action Buttons in Instagram Feed.